 The following tests are used to check for prostate cancer:

 Prostate exam.
-For this test, also called a digital rectal exam, the doctor inserts a lubricated, gloved finger into the rectum and feels the surface of the prostate for any lumps, swelling or other abnormalities.
+For this test, also called a digital rectal exam, the doctor inserts a lubricated, gloved finger into the rectum.
+They feel the surface of the prostate for any lumps, swelling or other abnormalities.
 This is the most common test to screen for prostate cancer.

 PSA blood test.
 PSA refers to “prostate-specific antigen,” a protein produced by the prostate gland.
-Older men generally have higher levels of PSA than younger men, as prostate gland size and PSA levels increase with age.
+Older people generally have higher levels of PSA than younger people, as prostate gland size and PSA levels increase with age.
 Your doctor can tell you if your test results are normal for your age.
 High levels of PSA may indicate the presence of prostate cancer.

-All men should talk with their doctor about the pros and cons of being screened for prostate cancer.
+Talk with your doctor about the pros and cons of screening for prostate cancer.
 The following guidelines may help you in talking with your doctor about prostate cancer screening:

-Men at highest risk: (for example, those who have had several relatives diagnosed with prostate cancer at an early age) Ask your doctor about screening starting at age 40.
+Those at highest risk (for example, those who have had several relatives diagnosed with prostate cancer at an early age): Ask your doctor about screening starting at age 40.

-All men are at risk of developing prostate cancer based on their having a prostate gland.
+Though it is often seen as a male cancer, anyone with an intact prostate is at risk of developing prostate cancer.
 The following are some of the other known risk factors.
 Talk to your doctor about your risk.

 Age.
-Prostate cancer is more common in men over 50.
-Most cases of prostate cancer (about 80%) are diagnosed in men age 65 or older.
+Prostate cancer is more common among those over 50.
+Most cases of prostate cancer are diagnosed among individuals age 65 or older.

 Race.
-African-American men are at a higher risk of developing prostate cancer.
-The reasons for this are unclear.
+Black and African American individuals are at a higher risk of developing prostate cancer.
+The reasons for this remain unclear.

 Family history.
-Having a father, grandfather, uncle or brother with prostate cancer increases your risk.
+Having an immediate family member who has been diagnosed with prostate cancer increases your risk.
 Having several close relatives diagnosed with prostate cancer at an early age puts you at a higher risk.